dulldave/certify/README.md

 It simply pings the given host, pulls down the certificate and checks how far away from the expiration date the certificate is.

-If the expiration is within the provided parameters a notification will sent via Slack or Email.
+If the expiration is within the provided parameters a notification will sent via Slack.

-#### How to run:
+#### How to run:g
 ```
 certify -host google.com -day 30 -slack-api-key your-api-key-here -slack-channel slack-channel-name
 ```